 Interestingly, some of the top universities in India are now adopting AI technologies (XLSCOUT).
 These technologies will democratize innovation and provide easy access to AI technologies to all researchers via libraries.
 These AI tools (Novelty Checker) help researchers in two major ways:

-- Researchers can use the AI platform themselves to compare their research whether it is meeting three main criteria of getting a patent – Novelty, Non-obviousness & Usefulness
+- Researchers can use the AI platform themselves to compare their research to see if it meets the three main criteria for getting a patent: novelty, non-obviousness, and usefulness.

 Where Novelty Checker’s Integrated Innovation helps:

-- Automated Novelty Search Report – Indicator of your idea’s uniqueness
+- Automated Novelty Search Report: An indicator of your idea’s uniqueness

-- Research alignment to the industry and market requirements
+- Research alignment to industry and market requirements

 - Patenting culture and democratization of innovation